In the second in our series of profiles of Apple icons, we talk about Sir Jonathan Ive, design team boss and stardust sprinkler.

 An otherwise uncharacteristically even-handed and informed Daily Mail profile affected surprise that a "British polytechnic graduate" could rise to the top of America's wealthiest technology company, but this is disingenuous: Ive was marked for design greatness from an early age, and the bigger surprise would have been for his talent to go unrecognised.

-Born to a silversmith and schools inspector in Chingford, Essex, Ive was versed in the importance of craft, care, detail and quality from his first years.
+Born to a silversmith and schools inspector in Chingford, London, Ive was versed in the importance of craft, care, detail and quality from his first years.
 That 'polytechnic' he went to - now known, by the way, as Northumbria University - in fact ran one of the leading industrial design courses in the country.
 He missed the first day of term because he was picking up a design award; many more would follow.

 It was at university that Jony designed his first phone, although the Orator, as he called it, a tiny bit pretentiously, was a long way from the iPhone: it looks more like a prop from 2001: A Space Odyssey.
 (In fact, the production team from a Jackie Chan movie had the same thought, but were told they couldn't borrow it.)
 What it did share with the iPhone, however, was a set of Ive signatures: simplicity, elegance, and the willingness to reimagine the most commonplace of objects if - and only if - there was a better way.